 During the two-month safari blog posts were on hold because of limited time and sketchy Internet access.
-I tried to embrace this as part of the adventure but at first being so isolated from the outside world was unsettling.
-As time passed I accepted the situation as a learning experience and welcome escape from the familiar.
+I embraced this as part of the adventure, but at first being so isolated was unsettling.
+With time, I accepted the situation as a learning experience and welcome escape from the familiar.

-With constantly changing scenery I hoped memories of where we’d been and what we’d seen wouldn’t become clouded.
-It was possible to take notes but reading or writing in the safari truck was difficult.
+With constantly changing scenery I hoped my memories wouldn’t become clouded.
+It was possible to take notes but reading or writing inside the safari truck was difficult.
 The roads were so rough at times it was a bit like being on a roller coaster ride or inside a washing machine.
-Perhaps this was assurance that the primary focus of day-to-day safari life was being present in Africa, beholding all of its mysteries and magnificence.
+Perhaps this was to ensure that the primary focus of day-to-day safari life was simply being present in Africa and beholding all of its mysteries and magnificence.

-I learned to purchase local SIM cards for my iPhone and added data so the phone could become a personal hotspot for Internet access.
-When purchasing SIMs most countries require you to present your passport and register the card.
-The somewhat intimidating process was worth it to connect to the Internet.
+I purchased local SIM cards for my iPhone and added data so it could become a personal hotspot for Internet access.
+When purchasing SIMs in Africa, most countries require presenting your passport and registering the SIM card.
+The process was worth it to connect to the Internet.

 Local SIMs solved one problem but not another – the time issue.
 We were moving all day and there was little or no opportunity to write.
-Many mornings we left camp at 6:00 a.m. or earlier and didn’t reach our destination until after dark.
-The pace was both exhilarating and grueling and at the end of the day I was in awe of my African surroundings and often bone tired.
+Many mornings we left camp at 6:00 a.m., often earlier, and didn’t reach our destination until after dark.
+The pace was both grueling and exhilarating.
+At the end of the day, I was in awe of my African surroundings and bone-tired.

 Lighting at our accommodation was typically dim and sometimes non-existent.
-A good headlamp was essential for moving around in the dark especially when we had to pack up and head out before daylight.
+A good headlamp was essential for moving around in the dark, especially when packing up and heading out before sunrise.

-Most African countries have load shedding and regular power outages are a part of life.
-Refrigeration is rare in rural Zambian villages and in extremely remote areas only pricey five-star lodges have generators.
+Most African countries have load shedding, and regular power outages are a part of life.
+Refrigeration is rare in rural Zambian villages and remote areas.
+Only pricey five-star lodges have generators.

-I wondered what they thought as they watched us move along the safari route.
+I wondered what they thought while watching us move along the safari route.
 Small children in the villages were friendly and giggled with delight while sweetly waving us on as we passed by in the truck.

 Of course many saw us not only as odd but also, from an economic perspective, a way to make a living.
-We were there to see and learn about Africa’s people, customs, and incredible terrain and wildlife.
+We bought things while viewing and learning about Africa’s people, customs, terrain, and wildlife.
 We needed patient, skilled local guides to take us through some rough, potentially dangerous territory.

-Specialized African guides led us on game drives through each park.
-Although we took short hikes, when inside game parks with wild animals roaming around the amount of time spent on foot outside the safari vehicle was limited.
+Specialized African guides led us on exciting game drives through each park.
+Although we took short hikes, when inside game parks with wild animals, the limited amount of time spent on foot outside the safari vehicle was restricted and monitored closely.

 The park guides were upbeat powerhouses of knowledge!
 They inspired and knew how to get us through some harrowing situations and challenging terrain while keeping things fun and exciting.
 Unsure what they expected from “the audience”, I tried to do advance research and not ask mindless questions.
 The amount of daily information we consumed (or in some cases failed to grasp) was huge.

-Now that the safari is over, blog posts will be an attempt to recapture memories – as much as possible.
-During the trip it was hard to find a sense of stability or semblance of order – things became unreal at times and nothing was under our control.
-The vast amount of terrain covered (about 9,000 miles) was overwhelming and extremely poor roads made for slow daily progress.
+Now that the safari is over, blog posts will recapture memories – as much as possible.
+During the trip it was hard to find a sense of stability or semblance of order – things became unreal at times.
+Nothing was under our control.
+The vast amount of terrain covered (over 9,000 miles) was overwhelming and poor, potholed roads made for slow daily progress.

-Africa’s attraction is its raw visceral energy and massive hulking presence – unpredictable and at times dark and brutally harsh.
+Africa’s attraction is its raw visceral energy and massive hulking presence – unpredictable and at times dark, dangerous, and brutally harsh.
 I’m still in the process of catching my breath and pondering the magnificent adventure.
-Will start with Zambia and Malawi, go backwards to Zimbabwe and Botswana, and then move forward again to Tanzania / Zanzibar, Kenya, and Uganda.
+I will start with Zambia and Malawi, go backwards to Zimbabwe, Botswana, and then move forward again to Tanzania / Zanzibar, Kenya, and Uganda.

 With our February 17th departure from Zimbabwe and entry into Zambia the safari crew and group members changed.
 Except for me and one other person, everyone else was new.
-We also had a mix of campers and accommodated safari members – different from the first leg of the trip, Cape Town to Victoria Falls, which was an accommodated group only.
+We also had a mix of accommodated safari members and campers – different from the first leg of the trip Cape Town to Victoria Falls – which was an accommodated group only.
 The interesting new group was diverse in age and nationality: